-- 2.1 The Council is committed to maximising delivery of affordable and key worker housing.
+- 2.1 The Council is committed to increasing the delivery of affordable and key worker housing.
 Therefore, over the next 12 months; - a) The Council will work closely with house builders, through planning obligations, to maximise delivery of general needs affordable housing.
 On average, this system has delivered 643 new affordable homes in Buckinghamshire each year.
 The Local Plans across Buckinghamshire set targets for new developments to deliver affordable housing.
 These targets range from 25% to 48% (as a proportion of the new dwellings built).
-Given the high land values in the county and the increasing cost of development it is likely that fully meeting these targets will remain a challenge.

-- b) The Council will work closely with Registered Social Landlords to support them to deliver their development plans and also to work in partnership with the Council to use s106 funds and other enabling grants to make nomination rights for affordable rented accommodation available to those on the Bucks Home Choice system. - c) The Council will agree a local definition for 'key workers'. - d) The Council, through its housing company 'Consilio', may engage with private house builders to explore the viability of acquiring homes to accommodate key workers.
+Given the high land values in the county and the increasing cost of development it is likely that fully meeting these targets will remain a challenge. - b) The Council will work closely with Registered Social Landlords to support them to deliver their development plans, and also to encourage them to work in partnership with the Council to use s106 funds and other enabling grants to make nomination rights for affordable rented accommodation available to those on the Bucks Home Choice system.

-Provided this is a viable option, the Council will deliver at least one scheme in 2022. - e) The Council will identify at least one Council owned asset in Buckinghamshire on which to deliver affordable (potentially of a specialist nature) and key worker housing.
-It will expedite such a scheme on one of these Council owned sites: - 1.
-Stoke Mandeville Sports and Social Club - 2.
+- c) The Council will agree a local definition for 'key workers'. - d) The Council, through its housing company 'Consilio Property Ltd', may engage with private house builders to explore the viability of acquiring homes to accommodate key workers.
+Provided this is a viable option, and subject to business case and governance requirements, will seek to deliver at least one scheme in 2022. - e) The Council will identify at least one Council owned asset in Buckinghamshire on which to potentially deliver (subject to planning) affordable and key worker housing, possibly of a specialist nature.
+The sites identified to be assessed are: - 1.
+Stoke Mandeville former Sports and Social Club - 2.
 Horns Lane, High Wycombe - 3.
 Tatling End, Denham - f) The Council will agree a position statement on the new national 'First Homes' product for first time buyers and ensure that First Homes delivered in new Buckinghamshire housing developments are prioritised for Buckinghamshire residents and key workers.
 An interim position statement on First Homes has already been developed. - g) Empty homes in Buckinghamshire will be reviewed and catalogued and the Council will explore if these can be brought back into use.
 Council Tax charges for persistently empty homes will be reviewed. - 2.2 Whilst the forthcoming Homelessness & Rough Sleeping and Overarching Housing strategies will emerge in 2022, the approach embodied in this statement will offer an opportunity to deliver tangible benefits in the shorter term whilst not replicating wider general housing market activity.
 The approaches will also inform strategy and pilot some of the potential future delivery models on Council owned sites i.e. whether the Council is the developer, an RSL, or a combination of the two)